ramsey/uuid/README.md

 After doing so, you will have the latest ramsey/uuid package in the 2.x series, and there will be no need to modify any code; the namespace in the 2.x series is still `Rhumsaa`.

-## Requirements

-Some methods in this library have requirements due to integer size restrictions on 32-bit and 64-bit builds of PHP.
-A 64-bit build of PHP and either the [GMP PHP-extension][ext-gmp] or the [Moontoast\Math][] library are recommended.
-However, this library is designed to work on 32-bit builds of PHP without GMP or Moontoast\Math, with some degraded functionality.
-Please check the API documentation for more information.

-If a particular requirement is not present, then an `UnsatisfiedDependencyException` is thrown, allowing one to catch a bad call in an environment where the call is not supported and gracefully degrade.

 ## Examples